-The basics of bass fishing will lead anglers into an exciting past time, enjoyed by anglers of ages.
+The basics of bass fishing will lead anglers into an exciting pastime, enjoyed by anglers of ages.
 Bass are an abundant fish throughout North America and easily accessible to anglers.
 In the spring, summer, and fall they are easy to catch on most bodies of water.
-All an angler needs is some equipment and what to look for in terms of habitat.
+All an angler needs are some equipment and what to look for in terms of habitat.

 The equipment for bass fishing can vary among fishermen.
 It comes down to preference and what works in the region you fish.
 You can start with a simple spinning combo with a medium action rod.
 A length of 7 – 7 1/2 feet gives the most options in bass fishing.